Shane Smith (journalist)

 Shane Smith (born 28 September 1969) is a Canadian journalist and media executive.
 He is executive chairman of the international media company Vice Media, operating an international network of digital channels, a television production studio, a record label, an in-house creative services agency, a book-publishing house, and a feature film division.

-Smith served as CEO of Vice from its founding until March 2018.
+Smith was the CEO of Vice from its founding until March 2018.
 Former A+E Networks CEO Nancy Dubuc was named CEO 13 March 2018.
-In his role as Executive Chairman, "Smith will now be focused on creating content and strategic deals and partnerships to help grow the company."

 Early life and education

-Shane Smith was born in Ottawa, Ontario, in 1969.
+Shane Smith was born in Ottawa, Ontario, on 28 September 1969.
+His parents were Irish immigrants; his father was a computer programmer, and his mother a paralegal.
 He attended the Lisgar Collegiate Institute and later graduated from Carleton University with a degree in English literature and political science.

-Before Vice, Smith went to university in Ottawa, played in local punk bands, and travelled around Eastern Europe before moving to Montreal.
+Before Vice, Smith played in local punk bands, spent a brief time working in a bar in Dublin, and travelled around Eastern Europe before moving to Montreal.